 If you just buy a true "low profile" jack, you can avoid all these steps and get the car up in less than 30 seconds.
 This means that you do not have to drive up on wooden planks - just throw the jack under the car and pump it up.

-I bought the AC Hydraulics DK13HLQ jack, and could not be happier.
-Unfortunately this jack is hard to find, and even if you find one, is rather outrageously expensive.
-I'll try to post up any jacks that I find out about - with the requirement that they have a low enough profile, and long enough reach to be able to jack the car from the center, as pictures below show (see specifications, below).
+I love my AC Hydraulics DK13HLQ jack.
+But it is now difficult to find, and outrageously expensive.
+Scroll down below - where I'm keeping a list of good Corvette jacks, with the requirement that they have a low enough profile, and long enough reach to be able to jack the car from the front-center, as pictures below show (also see specifications, below).
 This is really the best way to get the car up in less than 30 seconds.
 No repositioning - less than 10 pumps on the jack, and it's perfect every time.
+Much better then starting and stopping the car 6 times to drive up on planks of wood.

 The Omega 2903 jack seems to be a great deal, with all the right specifications, and a far better price than the DK13HLQ.
 As far as I can tell, this is exactly the same jack as the "Blackhawk 29023".
 But I have not personally used this jack, so I cannot vouch for it.
 As always, I welcome your feedback and review if you try this jack - let me know your thoughts.